 Indiana wildlife officials have given the clear for Hoosiers in all counties to resume using backyard bird feeders.

-According to the Indiana Department of Natural Resources, the cause of the illness affecting songbirds this summer remains unsolved but incidents of the disease have significantly declined since early September.
+According to the Indiana Department of Natural Resources, biologists identified more than 750 possible cases in 76 counties where birds presented clinical signs including crusty eyes, eye discharge, and neurological issues.
+The cause of the illness affecting songbirds this summer remains unsolved but incidents of the disease have significantly declined since early September.

 The illness was first identified in May in Indiana and several other states, leading to a call for residents to take in bird feeders in order to reduce the spread of the illness as birds congregate close together around feeders.